-The growth of any plant or crop depends on the successful application of the necessary physical requirements.
-Water is one of them.
-Like other plants, marijuana plants also require the supply of water every day.
-Without the supply of water, the marijuana plants won’t grow well.
-However, the amount of water needed also depends on certain other factors such as:
+The development of any plant or crop depends on the successful application of the necessary physical requirements, and water is one of them.
+Like any other plant, marijuana plants also need an ample supply of water daily.
+Without the supply, marijuana plants won’t grow well.
+However, the amount of water it needs also depends on other certain factors such as:

 - Size of the container